annefou/ahm18.neic.nordforsk.org/_crossteams/05-speed-blogging5.md

 ---
-sb_organizers: TDB
+organizers: TDB
-sb_title: What are the next step to deploy a local European Genome Archive (EGA) development environment for the Nordic countries?
+title: What are the next step to deploy a local European Genome Archive (EGA) development environment for the Nordic countries?
-sb_details: /crossteams/sb_details5/
+details: /crossteams/sb_details5/
 name: speed-blogging
 ---